Braintree Flower Bed Maintenance Services

 Contact Braintree's Department of Public Works for Garden Debris Disposal & Municipal Composting Programs

-Proper garden debris management in Braintree is overseen by the Department of Public Works, which provides seasonal collection of yard waste from April through November.
-Residents must use biodegradable paper bags—plastic is prohibited per MassDEP guidelines—and bundle pruned material in 4-foot lengths weighing less than 50 lbs with biodegradable twine.
-The Transfer Station offers additional disposal options, with permits and fees for contractors, and coordinates on-site composting.
+Proper garden debris management in Braintree is coordinated through the Department of Public Works (DPW), which oversees seasonal yard waste collection from April through November.
+Residents must use biodegradable paper bags—plastic is prohibited per MassDEP guidelines—and bundle pruned material in 4-foot lengths weighing less than 50 lbs, secured with biodegradable twine.
+The Transfer Station provides additional disposal options, with specific hours and permit requirements for contractors.
 Healthy plant material is accepted for municipal composting, while diseased or invasive species require special handling and landfill disposal.
-Finished compost is available for soil amendment, typically distributed in spring and fall.
-For fire safety, maintain mulch setbacks of 3-5 feet from structures and consult the Fire Department for best practices, including the use of hardwood mulch and moisture maintenance during drought.
+Finished municipal compost, typically analyzed at 1-1-1, is available for soil amendment in spring and fall, with bulk delivery for large projects.
+Fire safety is also a priority: maintain mulch setbacks of 3-5 feet from structures, use fire-resistant hardwood mulch, and coordinate with the Fire Department for best practices during drought.

 Braintree Department of Public Works